Running Into a Glass Door (or Window); a Problem With the New “Window ANDA” Forfeiture ProvisionAugust 13, 2012

 FDASIA § 1133(b) covers ANDAs first amended after July 9, 2012 to contain a Paragraph IV certification.
 Specifically, this subsection provides that for an ANDA submitted to FDA prior to July 9, 2012 that is first amended on July 10, 2012 and up to September 30, 2017 to contain a Paragraph IV certification to a patent listed in the Orange Book for the RLD, the date of the amendment starts to 30-month tentative approval forfeiture period instead of the original ANDA submission date.

 While all seems well with the FDASIA § 1133(b) window ANDAs, there appears to be a problem with the FDASIA § 1133(a) window ANDAs.
-In particular, the 36-month extension date is inapplicable (absent an applicable 505(q) citizen petition).
-By the time this provision takes effect on October 1, 2015, the youngest ANDA to which it could apply – i.e., an ANDA submitted to FDA on July 9, 2012 or amended on that date to first contain a Paragraph IV certification – will be nearly 39 months old.
+In particular, the 36-month extension date is inapplicable (absent an applicable 505(q) citizen petition, or some change in review that occurs during the last 6 months of the 36-month period making the forfeiture provision irrelevant).
+By the time this provision takes effect on October 1, 2015, the youngest ANDA to which it could apply – i.e., an ANDA submitted to FDA on July 9, 2012 – will be nearly 39 months old.
 If such an ANDA is tentatively approved on September 30, 2015 when the tentative approval period is still 40 months, there would not be a forfeiture.
 If, however, that same ANDA is tentatively approved one day later, on October 1, 2015, there would be an automatic forfeiture.

-In addition, we note that the youngest window ANDA to which FDASIA § 1133(a) can fully apply (i.e., an ANDA that could potentially enjoy the full 40-month period absent an applicable 505(q) citizen petition) is an ANDA submitted (or first amended with a Paragraph IV certification) on May 30, 2012 and tentatively approved on September 30, 2015.
+In addition, we note that the youngest window ANDA to which FDASIA § 1133(a) can fully apply (i.e., an ANDA that could potentially enjoy the full 40-month period absent an applicable 505(q) citizen petition) is an ANDA submitted on May 30, 2012 and tentatively approved on September 30, 2015.
 Such an ANDA would be tentatively approved within the 40-month period (depending on what it means to be tentatively approved “within” the specified timeframe – see our previous post here.)
-An ANDA submitted (or first amended with a Paragraph IV certification) after May 30, 2012 would not enjoy the full 40-month period.
+An ANDA submitted after May 30, 2012 would not enjoy the full 40-month period.